 However, this particular stance will only be triggered when you hold the buttons instead of tapping them.

 After you have held the buttons long enough or evaded any hits during this special stance, you will send out an unblockable strike onto your opponent, similar to the Guard Crush in SFIV.

 This unblockable move is called the Reversal Edge Attack.
 Alternatively, you can also skip the whole stance and have the move come out directly by just tapping the R1 or RB buttons instead of holding them.

 When the Guard Crush occurs, instead of taking the damage directly, the two players will engage in a kind of a mini-game where you will have to face off in a set of button presses or QTEs.

 Here, you will need to guess and react accordingly to either avoid hits completely or clash with the opponent to enter the second round of the mini-game.
 All the possibilities that can arise in the mini-game are listed below:

-- The Kick, Triggered by Circle or B Button Beats Vertical Strike but Loses to Horizontal Strike and Retreating Evade, Which Is Basically Moving Backward.
+Kick, triggered by the Circle/B Button beats Vertical Strike but loses to Horizontal Strike and Retreating Evade.

 Using the Guard action with the Cross or A Button will block all attacks, essentially rendering the enemy’s advances useless.